Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Party/Quests/The Narrator's Prison.md

 #### Fight with King Shahryar

 In the library side of the final room is a vast collection of books connected by various arcane magics and runes.
 There are 3 runes that power [[King Shahryar]], players may use an action to destroy them if found.

+Have him activate the runes on legendary actions.
+One of the runes makes everyone within 15 ft. of any Word Eater make a wisdom save that if failed means they forget all their known languages, repeat save at the end of their turn.